smallwat3r/shhh/README.md

 as one of these events happens:

 * the expiration date has passed (max 7 days).
-* the receiver has decrypted the message.
+* or the receiver has decrypted the message.

 The secrets are encrypted in order to make the data anonymous, especially in the database, and the passphrases are not stored